Puru573/Dcotor-Appontment-App/README.md

 3.that'it

 ## contributor expectations
-1.if you find any bug after clonne raise the pr and also mention in my read me that what bug you have resolved.
+1.if you find any bug after clone raise the pr and also mention in my read me that what bug you have resolved.